Paradise Murdered

 The inciting incident occurs at 13 minutes when Blood is discovered, and the realization hits that most of the island's population has vanished without a trace, leaving only a handful of survivors..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The investigation officially begins with the detective committing to uncover the truth.
+This reveals the protagonist's commitment to The investigation officially begins with the detective committing to uncover the truth.
 The narrative structure shifts to systematically exploring each survivor's account and the timeline of events., moving from reaction to action.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, The full horror of what happened is revealed - the cascade of violence, betrayal, and death that consumed the island.
-The detective confronts the darkest truth about human nature under extreme circumstances., indicates the protagonist at their lowest point.
+The detective confronts the darkest truth about human nature under extreme circumstances., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 The detective synthesizes all the evidence and testimonies to understand the complete sequence of events and the complex web of guilt and victimhood that led to the tragedy., demonstrating the transformation achieved throughout the journey.